Science

 Next Generation Science Standards (NGSS) Resources

 What is all this NGSS stuff anyway?
-If you are new to NGSS, or like many of us, still trying to wrap your head around all the changes, you may find this Padlet useful.
+If you are new to NGSS, or like many of us, still trying to wrap your head around all the changes, you may find this NGSS Padlet(opens in new window) useful.
 It contains a great number of resources organized by these categories:

 - How is NGSS different?